Metabolic Syndrome: A Comprehensive Guide

 When to Seek Care

 See your doctor if you have a family history of diabetes or heart disease.
 Get regular checkups if you're overweight or have high blood pressure.
 Annual screenings become especially important after age 45.
 Some people notice they feel tired more easily or get winded climbing stairs.
 Others may see their clothes fitting differently around the middle.
-Even without obvious symptoms, getting blood tests done is important because hidden damage is happening to your heart and blood vessels.
+Even without obvious symptoms, recommended checkups and blood tests are important because metabolic syndrome can increase cardiovascular risk over time.

 When to Seek Immediate Care